klamma/ar-for-eu-book/_pages/chapters/apm.md

 # AR Agile Project Management

-This chapter gives an overview on agile project management, in particular the agile management of software development for mixed reality environments.
+This chapter gives an overview on agile project management, in particular the agile management of software development for augmented or mixed reality environments.
+Often, AR developers are not used to agile project management, agile software development methods or the DevOps Tool Chain.
+Moreover, AR developers are not used to working in larger teams.
+If you have to conduct a larger development project and want to use agile methods, this chapter is the right starting point.
-All needed concepts are introduced.
+All needed concepts for agile project management are introduced.
-To support agile project management in mixed reality, we have set up an experimental mixed reality environment called [VIAProMa](https://github.com/rwth-acis/VIAProMa) (Virtual Immersive Analytics for Project Management).
+To support agile project management in augmented reality, we have set up an experimental mixed reality environment called [VIAProMa](https://github.com/rwth-acis/VIAProMa) (Virtual Immersive Analytics for Project Management).

   ![VIAProMa]({{pathToRoot}}/assets/figures/apm/ViaProMa_logo.png)

 VIAProMa is a Collaborative Mixed Reality Visualization Framework for Immersive Analytics.
+It is developed by a team of developers using agile methods.
+Therefore, it serves as a demonstrator for this chapter.
-In the course of the section, we will use examples and screenshots from the VIAProMa environment.
+In the course of the chapter, we will use examples and screenshots from the VIAProMa environment.

 In the traditional waterfall model of software engineering, the different phases of the software engineering process are followed in a sequential manner, usually without returning to a phase already finished.
 The output of the early phases are usually documents while software is only produced in later phases.
-With the model design errors can be captured before the implementation phase.
+With the model, design errors can be captured before the implementation phase.
 The technical documentation is part of the plan and because of the structured approach, costs can be estimated quite well.
-Customers however find it difficult to state their requirements in an abstract way.
+Customers however, find it difficult to state their requirements in an abstract way.
 The waterfall model does not cater for possibility of changing requirements.
 The waterfall model was modified after a number of issues identified in practice, but in the end, the agile approach became the dominant one.

 ## Agile Development Features

+The agile development approach was initiated mainly by developers not satisfied with the strict process management tools applied in the traditional waterfall model, leading to overwork, working on documents instead on code, lacking communication with the customer and lacking communication with co-developers.

 Kent Beck wrote in the [agile manifesto](https://agilemanifesto.org/):